cxlso/MDPH2_on_UR10e/README.md

 ## Note on the Signal Workflow

 The workflow begins with the Grasshopper script embedding the extrusion commands (rate and direction) into the URP file.
 This file instructs the UR10e to output two analog voltage signals (0-5V) on AO0 (Pul) and AO1 (Dir).
 These signals are read by the Arduino on pins A0 (Pul) and A1 (Dir), which translates them into digital signals on pins D2 (Pul) and D3 (Dir) for the ClearPath servo motor of the MDPH2.
+The analog signals can also be overwritten in real-time using the UR Teaching Pendant.

 **Grasshopper (Extrusion Command Embeded in URP file/G-Code ) ⟶ UR10e (Analog Output 0-5V) ⟶ Arduino (Analog Input) ⟶ MDPH2's Servo Motor (Digital Signal)**